bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 A better solution would be to implement the interface.
 You would read, and then provide the methods which it required, and put in your `@ISA` array.
 Then you could pass in your object into Bioperl routines and - *voila* - you *are* a BioPerl sequence object.

 A problem might arise if your object has the same methods as the methods but use them differently - your `$obj->id()` might mean provide the raw memory location of the object, whereas the documentation for `$obj->id()` says it should return the human-readable name.
-If so you need to look into providing an 'Adaptor' class, as suggested in the Gang-of-four <cite>GoF</cite>.
+If so you need to look into providing an 'Adaptor' class, as suggested in the [Design Patterns book](https://en.wikipedia.org/wiki/Design_Patterns).

 Interface classes really come into their own when we start leaving Perl and enter extensions wrapped over C or over databases, or through systems like [CORBA](https://en.wikipedia.org/wiki/Corba) to other languages, like [Java](https://en.wikipedia.org/wiki/Java_programming_language)/[Python](https://en.wikipedia.org/wiki/Python_programming_language) etc. Here the "object" is often a very thin wrapper over a interface, or an XS interface, and how it stores the object is really different.
 By providing a very clear, implementation free interface with good documentation there is a very clear target to hit.

 Some people might complain that we are doing something very "un-perl-like" by providing these separate interface files.
 They are 90% documentation, and could be provided anywhere, in many ways they could be merged with the actual implementation classes and just made clear that if someone wants to mimic a class they should override the following methods.
-However, we (and in particular myself - (Ewan_Birney) - prefer a clear separation of the interface.
-It gives us a much clearer way of defining what is going on.
-It is in many ways just "design sugar" (as opposed to syntactic sugar) to help us, but it really helps, so that's good enough justification to me.

 Implementation functions in Interface files
 -------------------------------------------